lifemikey/objectstorage-swift/archive-your-data-using-softlayer-object-storage-and-netapp-altavault.md

 ![Figure 2 - AltaVault mounts to {{site.data.keyword.BluSoftlayer}}](/images/altavault_fig2.png)

 In archive, or cold-storage mode, AltaVault primarily uses the local disk that is assigned for metadata cache rather than local data cache.
 AltaVault also provides AES 256-bit encryption for data that is in-flight and at-rest on {{site.data.keyword.BluSoftlayer}}’s Object Store.
 The appliance features inline variable-length deduplication and compression, which reduces the amount of data that is needed to transfer and store at {{site.data.keyword.BluSoftlayer}}.
-Visit the [NetApp AltaVault page](http://www.netapp.com/us/products/protection-software/altavault/) for a more complete list of features and functions.
+Visit the [NetApp AltaVault page](http://www.netapp.com/us/products/protection-software/altavault/) for a complete list of features and functions.

 Since the data replicated by AltaVault is encrypted, users cannot directly access the same data that resides on the {{site.data.keyword.objectstorageshort}} through the traditional {{site.data.keyword.objectstorageshort}} REST APIs or FTP.
-They must use one of two methods to access the data in {{site.data.keyword.objectstorageshort}}.
+They must use 1 of 2 methods to access the data in {{site.data.keyword.objectstorageshort}}.
 The first method is to use the on-premises AltaVault to read, write, and delete data to, from, and in the cloud.
 The second, if you want to access the data remotely, is to deploy another AltaVault appliance within {{site.data.keyword.BluSoftlayer}}, import the on-premises configuration (a built-in function), and access an NFS/SMB/CIFS mount presented by the AltaVault.

 This section describes the process of deploying the AltaVault appliance both on-premises and at {{site.data.keyword.BluSoftlayer}}.